 Shoreline Surge: An increase in longshore drift caused by lesser wave refraction.
 The deeper water close to shore results in a greater shoreline breaker angle than that observed during no-surge conditions.
 Thus irrespective of the wave height, any type of surge will cause significant changes in the shoreline wave refraction patterns resulting in local increases in longshore drift.
 The tendency for increases in longshore transport, and concomitant decreases in offshore-onshore transport, is thus promoted by water surges, irrespective of wave size and direction and results in permanent local losses of sediment .

 Modeling, Storm Surge, Virginia

 Carron, M. J., & Goldsmith, V. (1976) Storm Surge Wave Interaction Model: Literature review of surge models, model description, and results of Virginian Sea Model.
 Special Reports in Applied Marine Science and Ocean Engineering (SRAMSOE) No. 110.
-Virginia Institute of Marine Science, College of William and Mary. http://dx.doi.org/doi:10.21220/m2-33q7-ef42
+Virginia Institute of Marine Science, William & Mary. http://dx.doi.org/doi:10.21220/m2-33q7-ef42